Dr. Tom’s 5 K9 Wellness Checks for Sunny Walks

 Spotting lameness, to the untrained eye can be tricky.
 Which is why it’s important to study our dogs and get to know their normal movement during walks and play.
 If you spot that your dog isn’t moving as they usually would, it’s time to take some rest.
 Monitor any unusual patterns in their movement and we would always recommend seeking out the opinion of your local vet if concerned.

 Top tip for lameness!
 Lameness is sometimes unavoidable, but there are ways to ensure that you’re supporting your dog’s joint wellness and mobility daily.
-See https://a-ok9.com/products/flexi-k9-1-pot for more information.
+See here for more information.